maquadir/DomainProperties/README.md

 # Introduction

-This is an Android Application written in Kotlin that acquires property models from the `/search` endpoint as below:
+This is an Android Application written in Kotlin that acquires properties from the `/search` endpoint as below:

         curl -X POST https://domain-adapter-api.domain.com.au/v1/search -H 'contenttype: application/json' -d '{
          "dwelling_types": ["Apartment / Unit / Flat"],